feinson/2019-election-webscraper-Beginner-project-/README.md

 This github repo representes my first foray into the world of webscraping.
 It currently includes a python script which uses selenium to scrape the results of the 2019 UK General Election from the BBC website.

 ## Election Scraper with Selenium
 This script first opens the A-Z Consituency list on the BBC website and extracts the link to the page of each constituency in the UK.
 It then cycles through each link, pulling the results of the election.
+It puts these results into a pandas dataframe.
 The output is a csv file that contains the following headings:
 - Constituency (name of)
 - Nation